 On this dayJun 05, 1910

-Two Black Men Are Killed by a White Mob While Walking Home in Texas
+White Mob Kills Two Black Men Walking Home in Texas

 On June 5, 1910, a white mob lynched Douglas Lemon and Rankin Moore, two Black men, as they were walking home from a community festival in Orange County, Texas.
 In the days leading up to the lynchings, white mobs targeted and terrorized the Black community in Orange County, furious that a jury had recently failed to convict a Black man named Jack White of killing a white man.
 In addition to lynching Mr. Lemon and Mr. Moore, the white mob shot into the Black district of town and fired at other Black men, who managed to survive.
 No one was ever held accountable.